p-argento/uni/BPM/BPM Lectures on Nets Analysis.md

 ![[Pasted image 20250211144903.png]]
 ![[Pasted image 20250211144955.png]]

+1. an end event has just one incoming flow
+2. all activities and intermediate events have exactly one incoming flow and one outgoing flow?
+3. all gateways have either one incoming flow (and multiple outgoing) or one outgoing (and multiple incoming) Decompose and add components if necessary.

 ![[Pasted image 20250211145024.png]]

 Before the translation, it is useful to translate into these.
 Be careful in particular with the event-based gate.
+Remember that when in one partner we have a xor-split representing a decision, in the other we expect an event-based split.

 ![[Pasted image 20250211145138.png]]
 Prof suggested not to use some of them.